matrix-org/matrix-spec-proposals/proposals/2454-ui-interactive-auth-for-sso.md

 *   CAS doesn't have the same restriction.

 ### Example flow:

+A more complete example is provided below in which a user attempts to delete a device and is pushed into the user interactive authentication process with SSO being the only possible flow.

 0. Client submits the request, which the server says requires SSO: